 Required Reading: Aya de Yopougon

-Set in "Yop City," Cote d'Ivoire, and ostensibly centered on a young woman named Aya, the comic book seems ready to follow Aya's battle to become a doctor (likely villainous obstacles: money problems, distracting friends, and a father who thinks marriage is more appropriate than medicine).
+Set in "Yop City," Cote d'Ivoire, and centered on a young woman named Aya, the comic book seems ready to follow Aya's battle to become a doctor (likely villainous obstacles: money problems, distracting friends, and a father who thinks marriage is more appropriate than medicine).
+Aya is awesome: She has witty retorts for street harassment.
+She's wise and also kind, dispensing good advice to all her neighbors and still finding the time to braid her sister's hair.
+She is beautiful.
+She doesn't go parking with boys.
+She's your typical 20th century Disney heroine: intelligence and ambition balanced with incredible sex appeal, which is balanced with virginal purity.
+Progressive, but not transgressive.

-Aya is an improbable exception.
-Bintou and Adjoua are not exceptions, so they’re forced to negotiate cultural imperatives like looking nice, getting married, and making a living without upsetting anyone's gendered expectations.
-Their stories are bare, emotionally unadorned, because they are recounted from Aya's distance.
-The result is a calm, funny story of love triangles, quadrangles and hexagons which expose the bargaining that underpins heterosexuality and the cult of romance.
+They're not Disney, they're not role models, and they're great.
+They're savvy, confident girls who don't wait agonizedly for a phone call or smile shyly before ducking behind a tree.
+These secondary characters aren't exceptionally intelligent or imrobably brave like Aya, so they negotiate the cultural imperatives of looking nice, getting married, and making a living as best, and with as much fun, as they can.
+Their stories are bare, emotionally unadorned, because they are recounted from Aya's distance, and the result is a calm, funny story of love triangles, quadrangles and hexagons which expose the bargaining that underpins contemporary "romance."

 Disclaimer: Aya of Yopougon is the first in a six-volume series of graphic novels about Aya, so the title character probably has a lot of development and depth to reveal.
 If you read #2 through #6, let me know.

 Comments6 comments have been made.
 Post a comment.

 Have an idea for the blog?
 Click here to contact us!

 Tatiana6 (not verified)